shyamgupta196/detection-of-verified-claims/README.md

 ClaimsKG is a structured knowledge base (KB) which serves as a registry of claims.
 The KB is updated at regular intervals.
 The latest release of ClaimsKG contains 74000 claims collected from 13 different fact-checking websites from the year 1996 to 2023.
 For more details regarding ClaimsKG, please refer to the official webpage https://data.gesis.org/claimskg/

-The method receives an input claim/sentence, computes similarity with 74000 previously fact-checked claims from ClaimsKG and returns a set of ranked claims, their relevance scores, veracity ratings and the corresponding fact-check sources.
+The method receives an input claim/sentence (called "query"), computes similarity with 74000 previously fact-checked claims from ClaimsKG and returns a set of ranked claims, their relevance scores, veracity ratings and the corresponding fact-check sources.

 ## Keywords
 verified claim retrieval, semantic similarity, detection of previously fact-checked claims